smostovoy/gittite/README.md

 Use method 'run' to execute system command.
 This code will be executed after updating code.

 ###3.
 Set webhook in GitHub.
-Go to admin/service hooks/webhooks  to add server address
+Go to Admin/ Service hooks/ Webhook URLs  to add server address